 Since the beginning of his administration, Biden has canceled $25 billion in student loans.
 Most recently the Biden administration has agreed to cancel $6 billion more in federal student loans as a part of a lawsuit settlement that would impact about 200,000 borrowers who claimed they were defrauded by their colleges.
 If the settlement is approved by the judge, the Biden administration will have canceled a total of $31 billion in student loans, nearly 2% of total federal student loans owed.

-The Department of Education also paused all student loan repayment, interest, and collections through the end of August 2022.
-This is the seventh time the education department extended a pause on payments since the COVID-19 pandemic began.
+The Department of Education also paused all student loan repayment, interest, and collections through the end of 2022.
+This is the eighth time the education department extended a pause on payments since the COVID-19 pandemic began.
 The pause on payments, interest, and collections has lasted for two and a half years.

 For more information on student loan debt, see USAFacts' higher education section.